opdsbanasya/NamasteNodeJS/Episode 1 to 3/jsOnServer.md

 ### **What does a V8 engine do, and why is it in C++?**

 We understand JS code, and the V8 engine takes that code and converts it into machine code that can be executed by the computer.
+| There we will see the whole process of how the V8 engine works in next few episodes.